 On warmer days, when a coat would be overkill, a well-cut example can be layered over a T-shirt for additional protection against the elements.
 When the mercury begins to drop, however, it works slotted underneath a coat as an insulating mid-layer.

 It’s like a sartorial Swiss Army knife with versatility and adaptability at its core.
-This season’s best styles come in earthy hues or buffalo checks, constructed from wool, flannel or heavyweight cotton.
+The best styles come in earthy hues or buffalo checks, constructed from wool, flannel or heavyweight cotton.

 We all know the transition from summer to autumn is fraught with sartorial pitfalls up top, but Mother Nature can also cause issues in the footwear department, too.